Native Americans in Tennessee

 Review:

-Students should have been able to tie Christopher Columbus's exploration of the New World with the continuous expansion of European nations.
+Students should have been able to tie exploration of the New World with the continuous expansion of European nations in other states in similar situations.

 Students should have learned the relations between Natives and the British/French involving concepts like trade and how that changed the tribal nations.

-This sets us up for the beginning of early government and the first settlers in Tennessee.
+This sets us up for the beginning of early government and the first settlers in Tennessee and topics of assimilation.

 Credits